SubsurfaceStudios/vigor-mesh-editor/README.md

+# This repository is archived.
+If you want a current, more performant, and functional version, please use [SubsurfaceStudios/ProBuilderRuntimeExtensions](https://github.com/SubsurfaceStudios/ProBuilderRuntimeExtensions).

 # Vigor Mesh Editor
 An open source runtime mesh editing API built on ProBuilder runtime and extended to allow for high-level API functions.
 This is also what the Vigor XR Building System is built upon.